 Pass will reopen Friday, May 11 at 10 am.
 WSDOT continues to clear road Monday through Thursday.
 Remember, while the WSDOT is working to clear the road, riding is only allowed on Friday, Saturday & Sundays.
 This is a fairly strenuous climb that is well worth the effort for the outstanding views and epic descent.
 61 miles roundtrip from Winthrop or 30 miles roundtrip from Mazama.
 Wear layers as temperature anc conditions change as elevation increases.
 Electric assist bikes allowed.

 Twisp River Road

-Snow at top of road but clear to Buttermilk turnoff.
+Mostly clear with some snow remaining at top.
 Leave from the shop in Winthrop and take East County Rd. to Twisp Leave from the shop in Winthrop and take East County Rd. to Twisp.
 A short jog north on Hwy.
 20 takes you to the Twisp River Road.
 Head up the gently climbing Twisp River Road for 19 miles to pavement end past agricultural farms, open fields and forests, all with spectacular views of the Twisp River and surrounding mountains.
 Electric assist bikes allowed.

 Tour de Okanogan